-It all started last Thursday (8/31) when Nunez led off in the first inning against Sabathia with a bunt, reaching on an error from the big lefty.
+It all started last Thursday (8/31) when Nunez led off the top of the first inning against Sabathia with a bunt, reaching on an error from the big lefty.
 Here’s the video:

 It’s clear that Sabathia had time to make an effective throw to first for the out, but didn’t.
 No big deal, just get the Eck treatment and move on, right?
-Well that’s what he did, tossing six innings of one-run ball for his 11th win to continue his season-long dominance against the Red Sox, improving to 4-0 with a 1.04 ERA.
+Well that’s what he did, tossing six innings of one-run ball for his 11th win of the season, and improve to 4-0 with a 1.04 ERA against Boston this year.

 Still, he took offense to Nunez for bunting.

 Following the Yankees’ 6-2 win that night, he called Nunez’s actions “weak” and confirmed he was fueled “big-time” for the rest of the game.
 He took a couple other stabs at the Red Sox- “It is what it is, just shows what they’ve got over there”; “I mean let’s go, let’s play!
 Swing the bat!”

 Check out this more extended clip of him postgame:

 NESN analyst and MLB Hall of Famer Jim Rice was one of the first to weigh in on Sabathia’s comments.
 Take a look at yhis awesome rant:

 “Lose some weight, go out there, and pitch.”

 Rice is usually pretty calm and laidback, so this was definitely different to see from him.
 Tom Caron at one point in the clip states “You’re fired up” as Rice struggles to speak.
 No doubt, an excellent moment in NESN history that will live forever.
 And Rice is right, maybe Sabathia’s leg would be better to field a bunted ball if he was in better shape.
 Just saying.